 Installing Fireplace Screens

-A fireplace screen is a great addition to your home because they are an important key to safety.
+A fireplace screen is a great addition to your home and keeps your fireplace safe.
 The screen will keep hot ashes from ruining your carpet and starting a fire.
 You can choose a metal screen or glass screen.
-Many people prefer the look of glass even though it is prone to soot build up.
+Many people prefer the look of glass even though it is prone to soot build-up.
 Glass doors for the fireplace should come with fireplace screens.
 Here is a brief look at how to install the screen and glass doors.

 Step 1 - Get Door Ready